wazuh/wazuh-documentation/source/plugins/amazon/index.rst

 .. _amazon:

-Using Wazuh for AWS
+AWS CloudTrail
 ==========================================

+.. versionadded:: 3.2.0

+Wazuh provides the ability to read your AWS CloudTrail logs directly from your AWS S3 bucket.
+Amazon CloudTrail support is built-in Wazuh, giving you the ability to search, analyze, and alert on AWS CloudTrail log data.

-This section provides instructions to integrate Wazuh with Amazon Web Services (AWS).
-It also explains different use cases as examples of how the rules developed by Wazuh can be used to alert on specific events from IAM, EC2 and VPC.
+This section provides instructions to configure the integration.
+It also explains different use cases as examples of how the rules can be customized for alerting on specific events from IAM, EC2 and VPC.

 The diagram below shows how a log message about an AWS event flows from AWS to a Wazuh agent.
 Once the agent reads the message, it sends it to the Wazuh manager which analyses it with decoders and rules.
 When a rule matches, an alert is triggered if the rule severity is high enough.

-.. thumbnail:: ../images/aws/aws-diagram.png
+.. thumbnail:: ../../images/aws/aws-diagram.png
     :align: center
     :width: 100%